Estela Canto: Life

-Canto was the descendant of an old Uruguayan family.
+Canto was the descendant of an old Uruguay family.
 Her ancestors included some important military men.
 Her brother Patricio Canto was also a writer, and authored the essay El caso Ortega y Gasset about the Spanish philosopher.
 Estela held various jobs during the late 1930s and early 1940s, including as a dancer-for-hire at a local dance hall, where men would pay women "by the dance" to serve as their partners.

 In 1944, at the house of Adolfo Bioy Casares and Silvina Ocampo, Canto was introduced to Jorge Luis Borges.
 Borges was, at this time, already well regarded in literary circles.
 Initially he took little notice of Canto.
 Though she observed him with admiration and curiosity, she had no interest in forming romantic attachments to intellectuals.
 On their second meeting at Bioy's house, Borges asked her out.
 After an evening of dancing and chatting they discovered, among other things, a common admiration for George Bernard Shaw.
 Borges fell in love with Canto and wrote her a number of romantic letters, which Canto would later publish in her 1989 book about their relationship.

 In this book, Canto said of their relationship:

 Borges' attitude moved me.
 I liked what I was to him, what he saw in me.
 Sexually I felt nothing for him, he didn't even make me uncomfortable.
 His kisses were clumsy, brusque, always poorly timed, and I accepted them condescendingly.
 I never pretended to feel what I didn't feel.

 Borges' mother Leonor Acevedo Suárez disliked Canto on account of her sexual liberality and casual affairs with men.
 Nevertheless, Borges proposed to her.
 She replied:

 I'd love to, Georgie, but don't forget that I'm a disciple of Bernard Shaw.
 We can't get married without first sleeping together.

 Borges' infatuation with Canto faded with time.
 Many years later, they reestablished contact and became friends.
 Borges dedicated his collection The Aleph to Canto and gave her the original manuscript as a gift.
 According to her memoir of their relationship, she responded that the manuscript would be worth a lot more after his death; Borges responded, "If I was a gentlemen, in this moment I would go to the bathroom and you would hear a gunshot."
 It is widely assumed that Canto was the inspiration for the character of Beatriz Viterbo in the central story "The Aleph", the narrator's unrequited love.
 Canto sold this manuscript to Sotheby's for thirty thousand dollars, and it was later bought at auction by the National Library of Spain.

 Canto contributed numerous translations to Sur, including selections from In Search of Lost Time.